lordbecerril/Planet-Habitability/README.md

 # Planet-Habitability
-A project to simulate planet habitability
+Simulations to check on planet habitability